 1. You’re a Big Spender.
 This is one of the best cards for everyday spending and will effectively earn 1.25 American Airlines, Delta, US Air and other airline miles when you convert SPG points to airline miles in increments of 20,000 points.

-2. You don’t churn cards.
-If you’re after American Airlines, Delta, or US Air miles and you don’t churn credit cards, but instead prefer to concentrate your spending on card, this card could be worth keeping.
+1. You’re a Big Spender.
+If you’re after American Airlines, Delta, or US Air miles and you don’t apply for new credit cards, but instead prefer to concentrate your spending on card, this card could be worth keeping.
 That’s because you effectively earn 1.25 American Airlines, Delta, US Air and other airline miles when you convert SPG points to airline miles in increments of 20,000 points.

 And, of course, the card is the best way to earn Starwood hotel points.

 3. You Chase Starwood Elite Status.
 The card gets you 5 nights and 2 stay credit towards Gold or Platinum elite status, which could save you some money or give you more piece of mind if you sometimes book hotel stays just for the elite status credit.